18F/development-guide/_pages/css.md

 ---

-The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across TTS.
+The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code (such as [Sass]) in your projects.
 The styleguide should be treated as a guide &mdash; rules can be modified according to project needs.

 # Architecture